Context card

 First Nations communities have their own traditional systems of governance that are different from the federal electoral system.
 These systems existed long before Europeans arrived and still exist today.

-For most of Canada’s history, First Nations peoples were granted the right to vote in a federal election only if they gave up their Indian status under the law.
+For most of Canada’s history, First Nations people were granted the right to vote in a federal election only if they gave up their Indian status under the law.

 In 1960, First Nations peoples gained the right to vote in federal elections without conditions.
 Despite this, not many voted.
 Voting in federal elections was not part of their traditions.
-In recent years, more First Nations people have voted.
+In recent years, more First Nations people have voted in federal elections.

 Activity cards